-21. It was submitted in response to the preliminary objection regarding maintainability, that the said objection was baseless, vague, and legally untenable.
-The complaint had been filed under the provisions of the Real Estate (Regulation and Development) Act, 2016, seeking redressal for the inordinate delay.
-It was stated that the Agreement of Sale dated 22nd April 2022 clearly stipulated the committed date of possession as August 2024.
-As possession had not been granted by the date of filing the complaint on 14th March 2025, with the project being only approximately 85% completed, the application was legally maintainable under Section 31 read with Sections 18(1) and 19(4) of the Act.
+19. It was submitted in response to the preliminary objection regarding maintainability, that the said objection was baseless, vague, and legally untenable.
+The complaint had been filed under the provisions of the Real Estate (Regulation and Development) Act, 2016, seeking redressal for the inordinate delay in handing over possession.
+It was stated that the Agreement of Sale dated 22nd April 2022 clearly stipulated the committed date of possession as August 2024, and as possession had not been granted by the date of filing the complaint on 15th March 2025, the application was legally maintainable under Section 31 read with Sections 18(1) and 19(4) of the Act.

-22. In response to the contention that the applicant had not availed methods as provided in the agreement, it was submitted that all relevant evidence, including the Minutes of Meetings (MOMs) and Form M, had already been provided in support of the claims, and that all possible means to establish contact with the builder had been exhausted.
+20. In response to the contention that the applicant had not availed methods as provided in the agreement, it was submitted that all relevant evidence, including the Minutes of Meetings (MOMs) and Form M, had already been submitted in support of the claims, and that all possible means to establish contact with the builder had been exhausted.

-23. The objection regarding the non-issuance of a legal notice was addressed.
+21. The objection regarding the non-issuance of a legal notice was addressed.
 It was submitted that the Complainant had repeatedly contacted the Builder for possession, and each time a new deadline was given without proper explanation.
 It was further submitted that under the RERA Act, a prior legal notice was not a mandatory requirement.

-24. It was submitted that obtaining development rights, permissions for construction, RERA registration, and entering into the Agreement of Sale were prerequisites and the complete responsibility of the Respondent and the parties.
+22. It was submitted that obtaining development rights, permissions for construction, and RERA registration were the prerequisite and complete responsibility of the Respondent.
+Similarly, it was submitted that the allotment of the apartment and payment of the booking amount were prerequisites for both the Complainant and the Respondent to enter into an Agreement of Sale.

-25. It was argued that the Authority needed to consider the date of the Agreement and not the booking date.
+23. It was argued that the Authority needed to consider the date of the Agreement of Sale, which was on 31st May 2022, a date much later than the COVID-19 pandemic, making any related extension inapplicable to the Complainant's case.
 It was further submitted that the builder had never proactively communicated delays or progress and had failed to meet even the revised project schedules that were shared only after multiple follow-ups.

-26. The Respondent's reliance on force majeure was addressed.
+24. The Respondent's reliance on force majeure was addressed.
 It was argued that if the force majeure event was only COVID-19, this did not apply to the Complainant as the agreement was executed well after the pandemic.
 It was submitted that the delay in construction had happened from the end of 2023 onwards, a period when COVID was not in effect.
 This, it was contended, could be confirmed by the fact that no demand letter was issued for over a year after October 2023, indicating that progress had almost stalled.

-27. In response to the clause regarding the procedure for taking possession, it was submitted that the expectation was for a full Occupancy Certificate only after the completion of the entire project with all amenities as per the timeline, and therefore, it was not an appropriate point to discuss at that stage.
+25. In response to the clause regarding the procedure for taking possession, it was submitted that the expectation was for a full Occupancy Certificate only after the completion of the entire project with all amenities as per the timeline, and therefore, it was not an appropriate point to discuss at that stage.

-28. The baseless, vague, and defamatory allegations made by the Respondent were categorically denied and strongly objected to.
+26. The baseless, vague, and defamatory allegations made by the Respondent were categorically denied and strongly objected to.
 It was submitted that the Complainant had made full disclosure of all material facts and that the delay was inordinate and wholly unjustified.
 The Respondent's assertion was described as a contemptuous and derogatory attempt to malign the Complainant's genuine and lawful grievance.